Following too Closely is the Primary Cause of Rear End Crashes

 How dangerous is it to follow another vehicle too closely?

-You reduce the risk of an accident by keeping a safe following distance between you and the vehicle in front of you.
+You reduce the risk of a rear end crash by always keeping a safe following distance between you and the vehicle in front of you.

 What Does a Safe Following Distance Mean?

-Keeping a safe following distance mean that you give yourself enough time and distance to stop safely should the vehicle ahead you stop short or suddenly hit something.
+Keeping a safe following distance means that you must give yourself enough time and distance to stop safely should the vehicle ahead you stop short or suddenly hit something.

 In the past, it was often suggested that you keep one car length of safety distance for every 10 mph of speed.
 This meant keeping a distance of at least six car lengths when your speed was 60 mph.